Scattering for wave equations with sources close to the lightcone and prescribed radiation fields: Matching of the asymptotics of the interior homogeneous solution to the asymptotics at null infinity in the case of radiation fields decaying in the exterior

 \subsection{Estimate of the remainder}

-It remains to show that $R_{asym}$ produces a sufficiently fast decaying remainder.
+For the proof of Theorem~\ref{thm:n}, it remains to show that $R_{asym}$ produces a sufficiently fast decaying remainder.
 Let $E_-=\delta(t^2-|x|^2)H(-t)/2\pi$ be the backward fundamental solution of $-\Box$.
 Then in view of \eqref{eq:Rasymest} the convolution \beq \psi_{rem}=E_-*R_{asym} \eq is well defined, and we show in Appendix~\ref{sec:RadialEstimates} that

 In particular, the radiation field of $\psi_{rem}$ vanishes.